astrojoeg/ZTF-Check/README.md

 Note that this package makes use of some functions previously developed by [Zach Vanderbosch](https://github.com/zvanderbosch) and [STSCI](http://ps1images.stsci.edu/ps1_dr2_api.html).

 This package is a fun side project and largely a work-in-progress (as you can see with the shotty neighbor marking in the example image above!).
-So, if anything does not work or you have any functionality requests, please correspond with me at jaguidry[at]bu[dot]edu.
+So, if anything does not work or you have any feature requests, please correspond with me at jaguidry[at]bu[dot]edu.